NT411/Trading-Simulation-Platform-CRM/README.md

 CRM Frontend → http://127.0.0.1:5501

 If you misconfigure the ports, nothing will work — make sure all ports match (assuming you haven’t changed anything).
+Also, when you run the live servers you must not run them from the main Project folder.
+Instead, you must run them from their own folders: CRM and Platform.

 Frontend (Platform): 5500
 Frontend (CRM): 5501